nortikin/sverchok/docs/lessons_02.rst

 **Dynamic Polygons**

 In the collection of nodes we have in the Node View at the moment, the sequence used for linking up vertices to form a `polygon` is inputted manually.
 As mentioned earlier, as soon as you need to link many vertices instead of the current 4, you will want to make this `list creation` automatic.
-You will probably also want to make it dynamic to add new segments automatically if the vertex count increases.
+You will probably also want to make it dynamic to add new segments automatically if the vertex count is changeable.

 Because this is a common task, there's a dedicated node for it called ``UV Connect`` (link) , but just like the `Circle` generator nodes we will avoid using that and for the same reason.
 Learning how to build these things yourself is the best way to learn Visual Programming with nodes.

 **Generating an index list for the polygon**